 How Counselling Helps Trauma Survivors Heal

-• Emotional validation: Being heard and believed is the first step to healing
+• Emotional validation: Being heard and understood without judgment

 Therapeutic Approaches Often Used

-• EMDR (Eye Movement Desensitization and Reprocessing): Used to reduce emotional intensity of traumatic memories
+• EMDR: Reduces emotional intensity of traumatic memories

-• Talk therapy: Provides emotional release and deeper self-awareness
+• Talk therapy: Encourages emotional expression and insight

-Book a confidential counselling session today and begin your journey toward healing.
+Book a confidential counselling session and begin your journey toward healing and emotional recovery.